Fly Fishing Line Buyers Guide

 Before choosing a fly line, consider the following:

-- Where do you need your fly to fish in the water column?
+- Where do you need your fly to fish?
+Surface and shallow presentations point toward floating lines.
+Deeper fish call for sinking lines.

-Small dry flies and light nymph rigs are easiest to manage with floating lines, while larger streamers can fish better on intermediate or sinking lines that help maintain depth. - What rod weight are you pairing the line with?
+Small dry flies and light nymph rigs are best presented with more delicate "trout" style lines, while larger streamers will cast more easily on more aggressive, powerful lines. - What rod weight are you pairing the line with?

 A fly line should match your rod weight — a properly matched setup will load the rod more smoothly and make casting feel easier and more controlled. - What type of water are you fishing?

-Rivers with current often benefit from floating lines for mending and control, while lakes and stillwater commonly call for intermediate or sinking lines to manage depth and retrieve. - What temperatures do you fish in most often?
+Rivers often favour floating lines for control.
+Lakes and stillwater frequently benefit from intermediate or sinking lines. - What temperatures do you fish in most often?

-Lines designed for colder water stay supple in spring and fall, while warm-water lines resist becoming sticky during summer fishing.
+Lines designed for colder water stay supple in spring and fall, while warm-water lines resist becoming soft during summer fishing.

 Answering these questions will help narrow your choices to a fly line that casts well, fishes at the right depth, and suits the conditions you encounter most often.